Seattle Times Co. gets nearly $10 million in federal coronavirus-aid funds

 The loans, administered by the Small Business Administration and offered through private lenders, are forgivable if borrowers use most of the money to retain or rehire staff during the 60 days after the loan is funded.
 Some of the money can be spent on non-payroll expenses, such as rent.

 Fisco said the Times, which also owns the Walla Walla Union-Bulletin and the Yakima Herald-Republic as well as a printing facility in Kent, began considering a PPP loan after seeing steep declines advertising revenue.
-Revenues in April were down 45% from a year earlier, Fisco said.
+The Times projects that April advertising revenue will be down 45% from a year earlier, Fisco said.

 Similar losses have already led to cutbacks and layoffs across the U.S. media industry.
 A recent survey by The New York Times estimated that 33,000 news media employees “have been laid off, furloughed or had their pay reduced since the arrival of the coronavirus.”